puppetlabs/relay-workflows/azure-vm-reaper/README.md

 # Automatically delete Azure Virtual Machines without tags

-This workflow looks at all of the Azure Virtual Machines in a given subscription and (optionally) resource group that are unattached and terminates the ones that have no tags.
+This workflow looks at all of the Azure Virtual Machines in a given subscription and (optionally) resource group that are untagged and terminates the ones that have no tags.

 ## Prerequisites